Apply to be an Allard Law Peer Tutor for 2022-2023

 Apply online through ACE by 11:59pm on Sunday, August 21, 2022.
 Please provide the following in your application:

 - Separate page indicating your name, contact info, the name of your 1st year small group, and a list of your first-year professors.

 Cover letters should be addressed to the Assistant Dean, Students.
 Applicants should highlight any previous tutoring or mentoring experience in their cover letter.
 While this experience is not mandatory, it is helpful.
 The Assistant Dean has access to applicants’ academic records and will review them as part of the consideration process.
 You therefore do not send transcripts with your application.

 The Peer Tutor recruitment process consists of 3 stages:

-- Review of candidate application materials (August).
+- Review of candidate application materials by Assistant Dean of Students (August).

 Not all candidates will proceed to stage 2 or 3.